-American Civil War Mail, Letters and Packages
+American Civil War for Kids - the Mail, Letters and Packages

 In both the Union and Confederate Armies, much of their leisure time was spent writing letters home.
 Some soldiers sent part of their pay home in their letters.
 The arrival of mail in the camp was a time of excitement.
 Soldiers were not required to share anything received from home.